mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

-weapon would be heavy and unwieldy, but whilst it still has considerable inertia a skilled user learns to make use of the stately swing of the barrel in much the same way a sporting shotgunner might favour a heavier gun for its steadiness on the traverse.
+weapon would be heavy and unwieldy, but whilst it still has considerable inertia a skilled user learns to make use of the stately swing of the barrel in much the same way a sporting shotgunner might favor a heavier gun for its steadiness on the traverse.

 One advantage of accelerator weapons is the lack of barrel